LucasWolfgang/QAS-Editor/README.md

 ## Requirements
 - Requires at least Python 3.
 If using all dependencies, at least Python 3.6.
 - Use the requirements.txt file to get all the required dependencies installed to be able to fully use the library.
-All the library but [Latex2MathML](https://pypi.org/project/latex2mathml/) are only used in specific flows, so you can just don't install it.
+All the library are only used in specific flows, so you can just don't install it.

     ```python -pip install -r requirements.txt```